micromata/Baumeister/README.md

 // Important note //
 // You could also use this file to insert theme related style definitions
 // directly within this file.
-But we recommend to exclude your LESS code to
+But we recommend keeping your LESS code in
 // separate files like the examples above when you exceed a few hundred lines
 // of code.
 Otherwise it will definitely have a negative impact on
 // maintainability.